Kentavious Caldwell-Pope NBA Playoffs Player Props: Nuggets vs. Suns

 - He's knocked down 1.8 threes per game, or 13.9% of his team's makes from beyond the arc this season.

-- The Suns allow 111.6 points per contest, sixth-ranked in the league.
+- On defense, the Suns have conceded 111.6 points per game, which is sixth-best in the NBA.

-- On the boards, the Suns are 11th in the NBA, giving up 42.9 rebounds per contest.
+- Allowing 42.9 rebounds per game, the Suns are the 11th-ranked team in the league.

-- The Suns concede 23.4 assists per game, third-ranked in the NBA.
+- Looking at assists, the Suns have given up 23.4 per contest, third in the league.

-- Giving up 11.4 made 3-pointers per game, the Suns are the third-ranked squad in the NBA.
+- In terms of 3-pointers, the Suns have conceded 11.4 makes per game, third in the league.

 Kentavious Caldwell-Pope vs. the Suns